xXJSONDeruloXx/i-port-katamari/README.md

    directory.
 3. Copy `MMkatamari-englishhack.apk` into `ports/katamari/`.
 4. Copy `Katamari.sh` into `ROMS/PORTS/`.
-5. Launch I Love Katamari from the frontend.
+5. Launch I Love Katamari from your ports directory of your SBC's firmware.

 ## Controls